elephantmfa/framework/README.md

 ## Learning ElephantMFA

-The documentation for ElephantMFA is located on [Github](https://github.com/elephantmfa/docs).
+The documentation for ElephantMFA is located on [Github](https://github.com/elephantmfa/docs) or at [docs.elephantmfa.app](https://docs.elephantmfa.app/).

 ## Contributing